-AP EXCLUSIVE: Judy Garland's remains moved from NY to LA
+AP Exclusive: Judy Garland's remains moved from NY to LA

-LOS ANGELES (AP) — Representatives for a cemetery and the family of Judy Garland say her remains have been moved from New York to a Los Angeles mausoleum.
+LOS ANGELES (AP) — Judy Garland’s remains were moved cross-country to a mausoleum intended as the resting place for daughters Liza Minnelli and Lorna Luft and other family members.

-The transfer from a crypt in New York’s Ferncliff Cemetery to Hollywood Forever Cemetery took place last Friday, Noelle Berman, a Hollywood Forever spokeswoman, told The Associated Press.
+The transfer from a crypt in New York’s Ferncliff Cemetery to Hollywood Forever Cemetery was completed last Friday, Noelle Berman, a Hollywood Forever spokeswoman, told The Associated Press.

-Garland’s three children, including actress Liza Minnelli, live in Southern California and wanted to have Garland resting near them, Berman said.
+“The move to Hollywood was made after many years of family consultations and deliberations,” Berman said Monday.
+“Ms. Garland’s three children now reside in Southern California and wished to have their mother resting near them.”

-The mausoleum is big enough to eventually include all her family, Berman said.
-Besides Minnelli, that includes her siblings Lorna and Joey Luft.
+The space in the mausoleum, renamed the Judy Garland Pavilion, has room for all her family including the famed actress-singer’s daughters, her son, Joey Luft, and her grandchildren, Berman said in an interview.

 Most Read Stories